 - Transport Manufacturing

-globalEDGE industries product search prompts users for an HS code and provides related globalEDGE sector and as well as general industry statistics.
+globalEDGE industries product search (shown on the right side of the page) prompts users for an HS code and provides related globalEDGE sectors, as well as general industry statistics.

 In addition to the globalEDGE resources A Basic Guide to Exporting recommends the following resources: